 Obviously you want to pack as light as possible.
 Any extra layers result in more weight to carry with you.
 In our experience, it’s better to pack only one extra outfit besides the clothes on your back while backpacking.
 It is important not to overpack and bring clothes you will never wear.
 We still find it important to pack enough to stay warm.
 For day hiking, we suggest packing/wearing a base layer, a sun-protective shirt, an insulation layer, and a windbreaker.
 Make sure to check the weather before you embark on your adventure to dress appropriately!

 We tend to wear long sleeve shirts with UPF while hiking and backpacking.
 They are lightweight, great at moisture-wicking, and most importantly, protect you from the sun.
 Giselle uses the Patagonia Capilene Cool Daily Graphic Long Sleeve, and Stephen loves his NRS H2Core Silkweight Hoodie.
 The main difference between our preferences is that one has a hood and one doesn’t, so it’s really a matter of personal preference.
+For day hiking, we love our tees from Lot 54 Goods, including the Stoke Tee & the Grizzly Tee.

 Hiking & Backpacking Pants